Olympic Mountains: Geology

 The Olympics are made up of obducted clastic wedge material and oceanic crust.
 They are primarily Eocene sandstones, turbidites, and basaltic oceanic crust.
-Unlike the Cascades, the Olympic Mountains are not volcanic, and contain no granite.
+Unlike the Cascades, the Olympic Mountains are not volcanic, and contain no native granite.

-Millions of years ago, vents and fissures opened under the Pacific Ocean and lava flowed forth, creating huge underwater mountains and ranges called seamounts.
+Millions of years ago, vents and fissures opened under the Pacific Ocean and lava flowed forth, creating huge underwater volcanic mountains and ranges called seamounts.
 The Farallon tectonic plate that formed a part of the Pacific Ocean floor (separate from the Pacific plate) inched eastward toward North America about 35 million years ago and most of the sea floor subducted beneath the continental land mass of the North America plate.
 Some of the sea floor, however, was scraped off and jammed against the mainland, creating the dome that was the forerunner of today's Olympics.
 In this particular case, the future Olympics were being jammed into a corner created by the Vancouver Island and North Cascades microcontinents attached to the western edge of the North America plate.
-This is thought to be the origin of the curved shape of the Olympic Basaltic Horseshoe, an arc of basalt running east along the Strait of Juan de Fuca, south along Hood Canal, and then west to Lake Quinault.
+This is thought to be the origin of the curved shape of the Olympic Basaltic Horseshoe, an arc of submarine basalt running east along the Strait of Juan de Fuca, south along Hood Canal, and then west to Lake Quinault.
 Thrust-faulting northeast into the Vancouver Island/North Cascades corner pushes Olympic rock upward and southwestward, resulting in strata that appear to be standing on edge and that intermix with strata of different mineral composition.
 All this occurred under water; the Olympics began to rise above the sea only 10–20 million years ago.

 The Olympics were shaped in the Pleistocene era by both alpine and continental glaciers advancing and retreating multiple times.
 The valleys of the Hoh, Queets, and Quinault rivers are typical U-shaped valleys carved by advancing alpine glaciers.
 Piles of talus and rockfall were created by retreating alpine glaciers.
 In the high mountains, the major rivers have their headwaters in alpine glacially carved cirques.
 During the Orting, followed by the Stuck, the Salmon Springs, and the Fraser glaciations, the vast continental Cordilleran Ice Sheet descended from Alaska south through British Columbia to the Olympics.
 The ice split into the Juan de Fuca and Puget ice lobes, as they encountered the resistant Olympic Mountains, carving out the current waterways and advanced as far south as present day Olympia.
 Ice flowed up the river valleys as far as 3800 ft, carrying granitic glacial erratics with it.